Skip to searchSkip to main content

-Washing and drying your bras correctly is the key to ensuring that you can wear them for longer.
-Although bras are everyday items of clothing, they are quite delicate and they need to be washed and dried correctly.
+Washing and drying your bras correctly is key to making them last longer.
+Although bras are everyday items of clothing, they are quite delicate and need to be washed and dried properly.
 This will ensure that they keep their good fit and shape.
-In this article we will answer some important questions about bras, such as how you should wash and dry bras and what temperature you should wash them at?
+In this article, we will answer some important questions about bra care such as how to hand wash bras and how to dry them properly.

 Find your new perfect bra

 Can bras be washed in the washing machine?
-Double check the care label to make sure that the material can be machine washed.
-Most bras are labelled with a handwashing symbol.
-If you want to be on the safe side, you should handwash them.
+Double check the care label to make sure that the material is machine washable.
+Most bras are labelled with a symbol indicating that they should be hand washed.
+If you want to be on the safe side, you should hand wash them.
 However, many bras can also be washed on a gentle cycle if you follow a few basic rules:

 To protect the delicate materials and the shape of your bra, you should select a delicate cycle.
-Many washing machines have a special program for handwash and/or delicates, which will gently wash your bras.
+Many washing machines have a special cycle for delicates, which will gently clean your bras.

-Ideally, you should put your washing machine on the lowest possible spin speed or even skip the spin cycle altogether to protect the delicate material from getting damaged.
+Ideally, you should set your washing machine to the lowest possible spin speed or omit the spin cycle altogether.
 It is also important to not overload your washing machine, even on a gentle wash cycle.
-Do not wash bras with heavy items of clothing or towels as they can damage them.
+Also, avoid washing bras with heavy items of clothing or towels, as this can damage them.

 Tip

-Fasten the hooks on your bra before you put it in the washing machine.
-It is also a good idea to put your bras in a laundry net.
-This will help protect them from getting damaged in the wash and prevent them from getting tangled up in other items of clothing.
+Make sure you fasten the hooks on your bra before putting it in the washing machine.
+It’s also a good idea to put your bras in a laundry net.
+This will help protect them from damage in the wash and prevent them from getting tangled up in other items of clothing.

-Delicate wash cycles gently wash your garments in plenty of water at low temperatures.
-This program is the ideal choice for delicate items of clothing.
-As a general rule, bras should be washed at a maximum temperature of 30°C or 40°C degrees.
-This protects the fibres and prevents the fabric from becoming misshapen.
+The delicate wash cycle gently cleans your garments in plenty of water at low temperatures.
+This washing machine programme is therefore the ideal choice for delicate items of clothing.
+As a rule, bras should be washed at a maximum temperature of 30°C or 40°C. This protects the fibres and prevents the fabric from becoming misshapen.

-Helpful tip: Although bras are a type of underwear, you do not need to wash them at high temperatures to clean them.
+Tip: Although bras are underwear, they do not need to be washed at high temperatures.
 Your bras will be hygienically clean even after being washed at 30°C.

-To protect the colours and delicate fabric of your favourite bras, you should use a mild laundry detergent.
-Alternatively, there are also special lingerie detergents.
-You can always do without fabric softener for bras and underwear, as it can damage the elastic fibres.
+To protect the colours and delicate fabric of your favourite bras, use a mild detergent.
+Alternatively, use a special lingerie detergent.
+Avoid using fabric softener on bras and underwear as this can damage the elastic fibres.

-However, not all types of bras can be washed in the washing machine.
-Bras made of fabrics such as silk and lace or delicate bustiers often need to be carefully handwashed.
-This will ensure that your favourite lingerie will not get damaged in the wash.
-Below we have put together a small guide on how to handwash bras:
+Not all types of bras can be washed in the washing machine.
+Bras made of delicate fabrics such as silk and lace often need to be carefully hand washed.
+This will help to prevent your favourite lingerie from getting damaged in the wash.
+Below, we have put together a short guide on how to hand wash bras.

-1. Fill the sink or a small washbowl with lukewarm water.
+1. Fill a sink or a small washbasin with lukewarm water.

-2. Now add a mild laundry detergent and follow the dosage instructions on the laundry detergent packaging.
+2. Add a mild laundry detergent, following the dosage instructions on the packaging.

-3. Pop your bras in the water and leave them to soak for a few minutes.
-While they are soaking, you can clean them carefully with your hands by gently swirling them in the soapy water.
+3. Place your bras in the water and leave them to soak for a few minutes.
+While they are soaking, you can clean them by carefully swirling them in the soapy water.
 Be careful not to rub them too much, even when washing them by hand.

-4. Rinse your bras after washing them with cold or lukewarm water.
+4. Rinse your bras in cold or lukewarm water.

-5. After washing them, gently squeeze any excess water out of the cups.
-However, do not wring out your bras as this can damage the elastic.
+5. Gently squeeze any excess water out of the cups.
+However, do not wring them out as this can damage the elastic.

 How to wash sports bras